SushilBhandary/SQL-Notes/06-Joins2.md

     print(row.name, row.language_name, row.original_language_name)
 ```

-### Joins with multiple conditions in ON clause
+## Joins with multiple conditions in ON clause

-Till now, whenever we did a join, we joined based on only 1 condition.
-Like in where clause we can combine multiple conditions, in Joins as well, we can have multiple conditions.

 Let's see an example.
 For every film, name all the films that were released in the range of 2 years before or after that film and there rental rate was more than the rate of the movie.